What’s the goal of the Mobility Lab and who are you?

 What is the area where the pilots are done?

-We’re especially focused on and supporting smart mobility tests in Jätkäsaari and the West Harbour area.
-Is is a rapidly growing district with a busy passenger harbour.
-However, we’re happy to discuss and try to connect brilliant ideas for elsewhere in the city as well.
+We’ve especially focused smart mobility tests in the West Harbour area, Jätkäsaari district.
+Is is a rapidly growing district with a busy passenger harbour, creating traffic challenges to address.
+The focused area also provides synergies between different projects and e.g. enables new data from installed sensors to be used by other projects.
+However, we’re happy to discuss and try to connect brilliant ideas elsewhere in the city as well – wherever they make the most sense.

 What kind of funding is there for pilots?